Red X iconGreen tick iconYellow tick icon

 About

-Her research focuses on the development of smart processing strategies using conventional and advanced food technologies to create safe and healthier food products with unique sensory characteristics.
-Understanding consumer perception and acceptance of food products as well as processing technologies used is essential to achieve sustainable production and marketability of food products.
+Her work focuses on developing smart food processing strategies using both conventional and advanced technologies—such as high pressure and pulsed electric fields—to create safer, healthier food products with unique sensory qualities.
+A key aspect of her research is understanding consumer perception and acceptance of food products and the technologies used to produce them, ensuring sustainable production and market success.

-Indra is a Fellow for Food Standards Australia New Zealand (FSANZ), a Fellow for International Academy for Food Science and Technology (IAFST), a Fellow at the New Zealand Institute of Food Science and Technology and a Professional member of the Institute of Food Technologists (IFT), United States.
-She was the Chair of Training and Development for European Project funded NovelQ project (2005-2008).
-She has been awarded as Distinguished Professor by Institute of Food Science and Technology from Chinese Academy of Agricultural Sciences in 2017.
+She holds esteemed fellowships with Food Standards Australia New Zealand (FSANZ), the International Academy for Food Science and Technology (IAFST), and the New Zealand Institute of Food Science and Technology.
+She is also a Professional Member of the Institute of Food Technologists (IFT), United States.
+Previously, she served as Chair of Training and Development for the European Union-funded NovelQ project (2005–2008) and was honoured as a Distinguished Professor by the Institute of Food Science and Technology at the Chinese Academy of Agricultural Sciences (2017).

-She is currently a Principal Investigator of the Riddet Institute Center for Research Excellence (CoRE) and a Science Leader in the Ngā iwi i Te Rohe o Te Waiariki Working Group for Māori Aquaculture programme.
+Currently, she is a Principal Investigator at the Riddet Institute Center for Research Excellence (CoRE), a President Elect (becoming president in 2026) for the International Society for Electroporation-Based Technologies and Treatments, a Science Leader for the Ngā iwi i Te Rohe o Te Waiariki Māori Aquaculture Programme, and a Science Board Member for the German Institute of Food Technologies (DIL).

-Professor Oey is an active member of Food Waste Innovation, a University of Otago Research Theme which measures food waste, develops reduction strategies, applies innovative technology, and works to modify producer and consumer behaviour.
+She is also an active member of the Food Waste Innovation research group at the University of Otago, which focuses on measuring food waste, developing reduction strategies, applying innovative technologies, and shaping consumer and producer behaviour.

 Teaching